Austin PBS Learning At Home Resources

 PBS KIDS for Parents offers information, activities and tips for parents.
 Check out the Activity Finder at the top right of the website to see different ways to play and learn for different ages.

 - TO YOUR PHONE

-Bright by Text has partnered with Austin PBS to provide research-based tips and links to trusted resources that help subscribing caregivers support their chidlren's development.
+Bright by Text has partnered with Austin PBS to provide research-based tips and links to trusted resources that help subscribing caregivers support their children''s development.
 This texting service is available in English and Spanish.
-Current messages focus on ways to talk to your children about COVID-19, as well as at-home activities, how to manage stress during an outbreak and more.
+Current messages focus on at-home activities, how to manage stress during an outbreak and more.
 Text SMARTATX to 274448 or visit here to sign-up today!

 - AND MORE

 Need more ideas for how to keep the learning going while the kids are at home?
 Austin PBS is compiling a list of safe, trusted and FREE resources you can use to help your family during this time.

 We hope that you will forward this announcement to school administrators and educators.
 Benjamin Kramer, Ph.D., Austin PBS Vice President of Education welcomes comments and requests for resources: firstname.lastname@example.org.
 Take deep breaths, hug your children and know that we wish the very best for you and our Central Texas community.